All updates are pushed through the updater, which is the central piece that keeps your XO Appliance running the latest Xen Orchestra code.

-It also allows you to change your current version into another (Trial, Starter, Enterprise or Premium) without downloading a new XOA.
+It also allows you to change your current version into another (Free, Starter, Enterprise or Premium) without downloading a new XOA.

 By design, the updater is only available in XOA.
 If you are using XO from the sources, you'll have to use